Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Minimum viable:

-• alerts when new enrichment source changes field values unusually
+- alerts when a new enrichment source changes field values unusually

 Feedback loops checklist (3): can it improve in your environment?

-23) Thumbs up/down on agent actions (not only text)
+23) Thumbs up and down on agent actions (not just text)

 Feedback must attach to:

-If feedback is only “good answer/bad answer,” it will not improve sales workflows.
+If feedback is only "good answer / bad answer," the agent will not get better at your outbound.

 24) Outcome tracking tied to revenue signals